omranjamal/Casus/README.md

 > Secure Pseudo Random Number Generators' (CSPRNGs) provided by MCrypt and/or OpenSSL

 #Installation
 The easiest way to install Casus for use in your own projects is through composer.
-You could manualy download the files and use an alternative [psr-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader to autoload the file in the `src` directory but this is not recommended and highly discouraged.
+You could manually download the files and use an alternative [psr-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader to autoload the file in the `src` directory but this is not recommended and highly discouraged.